dmagill89/DrumMachine/README.md

 ## Other Improvements
 Some other improvements I would like to have done is to add testing, starting with unit tests and then adding in e2e tests.

+Additionally I would've liked to improve the styling on the grid layout, some items would include horizontal scrolling after a certain amount of steps, find appropirate icons for the different instruments.